 Committed This consists of amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the Academy's highest level of decision-making authority.
 Committed amounts cannot be used for any other purpose unless the Academy removes or changes the specified use by taking the same type of action it employed to previously commit those amounts.
 The Academy's highest level of decision-making authority rests with the Illinois State General Assembly and the Governor.
 The State passes "Public Acts" to commit its fund balances.
-The IMSA Income Fund and IMSA Operating Fund each had committed fund balance as of June 30, 2017 and 2016.
+The IMSA Income Fund and IMSA Operating Fund each had committed fund balance as of June 30, 2018 and 2017.

 Assigned This consists of net amounts that are constrained by the Academy's intent to be used for specific purposes, but that are neither restricted nor committed.
 Fund balance assignments can only be removed or changed by action of the General Assembly.
-There were no assigned fund balances as of June 30, 2017 and 2016.
+There were no assigned fund balances as of June 30, 2018 and 2017.

 Unassigned This consists of residual fund balance (deficit) that has not been designated for specific purposes within the funds.
-The General Fund had no unassigned fund balance as of June 30, 2017 and an unassigned fund balance as of June 30, 2016.
+There were no unassigned fund balances as of June 30, 2018 and 2017.

 The Academy has a general policy to first use restricted resources for expenditures incurred for which both restricted and unrestricted (committed, assigned, or unassigned) resources are available.
-When expenditures are incurred for which only unrestricted resources are available, the policy is to use committed resources first, then assigned.
-Unassigned amounts are only used after the other resources have been used.
+When expenditures are incurred for which only unrestricted resources are available, the policy is to use committed resources from the IMSA Special Purpose Trust Fund first, then assigned.
+Committed resources from the IMSA Income fund and IMSA Operating Fund are only used after the other resources have been used.